Shell corporation: Examples

 Shell companies can be used to transfer assets of one company into a new company without having the liabilities of the former company.
-For example, when Sega Sammy Holdings purchased the bankrupt Index Corporation in June 2013, they formed a shell company in September 2013, called Sega Dream Corporation, into which were transferred valuable assets of the old company, including the Atlus brand and Index Corporation's intellectual properties.
+For example, when Sega Sammy Holdings purchased the bankrupt Index Corporation in June 2013, they formed a shell company in September 2013, called Sega Dream Corporation, into which were transferred valuable assets of the old company, including the Atlus brand and Index Corporation's intellectual property.
 This meant that the liabilities of the old company were left in the old company, and Sega Dream had clean title to all the assets of the old company.
 The former Index Corporation was then dissolved.
 Sega Dream Corporation was renamed as Index Corporation in November 2013.

 When Hilco purchased HMV Canada, they used a shell company by the name of Huk 10 Ltd. in order to secure funds and minimize liability.
 HMV was then sued by Huk 10 Ltd., allowing Hilco to regain assets and dispose of HMV Canada.

 As another example, the use of a shell company in a tax haven makes it possible to move profits to that shell company, in a strategy of tax evasion.
 A United States company buying products from overseas would have to pay US taxes on the profits, but to avoid this, it may buy the products through a non-resident shell company based in a tax haven, where it is described as an offshore company.
 The shell company would purchase the products in its name, mark up the products and sell them on to the US company, thereby transferring the profit to the tax haven.
 (The products may never actually physically pass through that tax haven, and be shipped directly to the US company.)
 As the shell company is not based in the United States, its profit is not subject to US income tax, and as it is an offshore company in the tax haven jurisdiction, it is not taxed there either.
 Under the tax haven law, the profits are deemed not to have been made in the jurisdiction, with the sale deemed to have taken place in the United States.
 As US personal income tax is significantly less important than corporate income tax, US company executives would claim a salary (or fees, consulting fees, etc.) from the company's profits.

 In addition, there are several shell companies that are used by broadcasting groups to circumvent FCC limits on television station ownership.
 For example, Sinclair Broadcasting Group forms local marketing agreements with stations owned by Cunningham Broadcasting and Deerfield Media; nearly all of the stock of Cunningham Broadcasting is controlled by trusts in the name of the owner's children.
 Other examples include Nexstar Media Group controlling television stations owned by Mission Broadcasting and Vaughan Media.